douglasgreen/news/2025/03/06/en.md

 The U.S. State Department has announced new visa restrictions targeting foreign officials who are believed to facilitate illegal immigration into the United States.
 This policy aims to hold accountable those officials, including immigration and customs officers, who fail to enforce immigration laws or create policies that allow illegal migration.
 The restrictions will apply to officials from countries along migratory routes to the U.S., particularly those who knowingly assist or fail to prevent illegal entry into the country.
 The move is part of a broader effort to secure U.S. borders and ensure national security by preventing illegal immigration.
 The policy also extends to certain family members of these officials, emphasizing the U.S. commitment to enforcing immigration laws and protecting its borders.

+### Al Green Censured for Disrupting Trump's Speech

+During a joint session of Congress, Democratic Representative Al Green was censured for interrupting President Donald Trump's address.
+Green, a long-serving congressman from Texas, stood up and shouted at Trump, accusing him of lacking a mandate, which led to his removal from the chamber.
+The House voted 224 to 198 in favor of the censure, with ten Democrats siding with Republicans.
+This formal reprimand, though not removing Green from office, marked a significant moment in congressional history.
+Green, unrepentant, defended his actions as a stand against what he described as Trump's incivility and plans to cut Medicaid, a vital program for many of his constituents.
+Despite the censure, Green vowed to continue speaking out against injustices, highlighting the ongoing tensions and partisan divides within Congress.

 ## World

 ### Accidental Bombing in South Korea Injures Civilians During Military Drill

 During a joint military exercise with the United States, a South Korean fighter jet accidentally dropped eight bombs on a civilian area in Pocheon, a city near the border with North Korea.
 The incident occurred when the bombs were released outside the designated firing range, injuring 15 people, including two foreign nationals.
 The bombs damaged several homes, a church, and a greenhouse, causing chaos and fear among the residents.
 The South Korean Air Force has apologized for the accident and is investigating the cause, promising compensation for the damages.
 The military has temporarily suspended live-fire drills to prevent further incidents.
 Local residents have long expressed concerns about the risks posed by military exercises in the area, and this accident has intensified calls for improved safety measures.

+### Women's Rights Face Setbacks in a Quarter of the World

+A recent UN report has revealed that women's rights are declining in 25% of countries worldwide.
+This alarming trend is attributed to various factors, including climate change, democratic backsliding, and the spread of harmful stereotypes through digital technology.
+Despite progress in areas like education and maternal health, many women still face significant challenges.
+The report highlights that nearly a quarter of governments have reported a backlash against gender equality, undermining efforts to implement the Beijing Platform for Action.
+This situation calls for urgent global action to protect and promote women's rights, ensuring that all women and girls can enjoy equal opportunities and live free from violence and discrimination.

 ## Business & Economy